angular/angular/aio/content/guide/docs-lint-errors.md

 Generally, shorter sentences are easier to read than longer ones.
 Long sentences can occur when you try to say too much at once.
-Long sentences, as well as the use of parentheses, semi-colons, or words identified as *too-wordy*, generally require rethinking and rewriting.
+Long sentences, as well as the use of parentheses, semicolons, or words identified as *too-wordy*, generally require rethinking and rewriting.

 Consider restructuring a long sentence to break its individual ideas into distinct sentences or bullet points.